Amsterdam/catalog/README.md

 # Catalog
-List of DataPunt APIs along with browsable API, documentation and more.
+List of Dataplatform APIs along with browsable API, documentation and more.

 The page is available at: [api.data.amsterdam.nl](https://api.data.amsterdam.nl)